 Corporate influence project: main outputs

-SGR has published one in-depth report on the issue of corporate influence on science and technology, as well as producing several other outputs.
+SGR has published two in-depth reports and a series of short follow-up reports on the issue of corporate influence on science and technology, as well as producing numerous other outputs.
 The main ones are listed here, together with some of the media coverage, while all material is indexed in the Who controls science and technology? section of this website.

 Reports